MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 Internet.

 One such method is Web publishing.
-This is when an ISA Server is deployed in front of an organization’s Web server that is providing access to Internet users.
+This is when an ISA Server is deployed in front of an organization's Web server that is providing access to Internet users.
 With incoming Web requests, ISA Server can impersonate a Web server to the outside world, fulfilling client requests for Web content from its cache.
 ISA Server forwards requests to the Web server only when the requests